Chris Slade: Early life and career

 Slade was born Christopher Rees in Pontypridd, Glamorgan, South Wales.
 He has worked with Gary Numan, Tom Jones, Olivia Newton-John (as co-members of the band Toomorrow), and Uriah Heep.
-On 10 June 1969 Slade was photographed by celebrity photographer Peter Borsari at the Flamingo Hotel in Las Vegas, Nevada with Tom Jones (singer), Elvis Presley and Jones' personal assistant, Chris Ellis.
-He was an original founding member of Manfred Mann's Earth Band, playing on their eight studio albums released from 1972 to 1978.
+Slade was an original founding member of Manfred Mann's Earth Band, playing on their eight studio albums released from 1972 to 1978.

 In the mid-1980s Slade played with Paul Rodgers and Jimmy Page in The Firm.
 He has played with Pink Floyd's David Gilmour, and Gary Moore on his 1989 world tour.

 Slade received his highest exposure in November 1989 when he was asked to join AC/DC after drummer Simon Wright had departed.
 AC/DC were signed to the same management company as Gary Moore, with whom Slade had just finished touring.
 The Young brothers (Angus and Malcolm) initially hired Slade only temporarily through management, then asked him–during the recording of the only album he made with them – to join the band.
 Slade played on The Razors Edge album in 1990 and the accompanying world tour, and the "Big Gun" single released in 1993.
 According to Slade, after working on demos for the following album, Ballbreaker, Malcolm Young called Slade and told him they wanted to try a reunion with former drummer Phil Rudd.
 Slade replied, "That's me out then, I'm gone."
 Young said that he wanted to keep Slade on hand if Rudd's return did not work out, but Slade refused.
 However he made statements that he still got on well with AC/DC and "it was an honour and a privilege to play with those guys".

 After his departure Slade spent a few years living in the UK countryside, before receiving a call from Geoff Downes of the British progressive rock group Asia.
 Slade played with Asia for six years, before departing in September 2005.

 Slade has fronted an AC/DC tribute band, Chris Slade Steel Circle, and is currently touring the World with THE CHRIS SLADE TIMELINE – a band formed to celebrate 50 years as a rock drummer.
 The band takes music from all aspects of his lengthy career and has appeared at major festivals including Hellfest, 24 Hours of Le Mans, Harley Davidson Aquitaine, and Saint Tropez and is the only rock band to play the Moscow Olympic Stadium for the Kremlin Cup tennis tournament.